 9. Go Underground at Colossal Cave Mountain Park

-Depending on how much of an adventure lover you are, you can book one of the following guided tours: a half-mile family-friendly Classic Cave Tour, Ladder Tour to get through the cave’s secret sections, and a 3.5-hour Wild Cave Tour to explore the cave’s deepest and darkest corners.
+Colossal Cave Mountain Park is home to one of the largest dry cave complexes in the United States.
+Depending on how much of an adventure lover you are, you can book one of the following guided tours: a half-mile family-friendly Classic Cave Tour, a Ladder Tour to get through the cave’s secret sections, or a 3.5-hour Wild Cave Tour to explore the cave’s deepest and darkest corners.

-If you prefer to stay above the ground, this 2,400-acre park offers scenic trails for hiking, running, mountain biking, and horseback riding, as well as the Terrace Café, picnic areas, petting zoo, butterfly garden, wagon rides, and campsites.
+If you prefer to stay above ground, this 2,400-acre park offers scenic trails for hiking, running, mountain biking, and horseback riding, as well as the Terrace Café, picnic areas, petting zoo, butterfly garden, wagon rides, and campsites.

 Address: 16721 E Old Spanish Trail, Vail, AZ 85641